-- 1. Applicants must have a bachelor's degree from a college or university accredited by the Council of Higher Education or the corresponding US accrediting agency. - 2.
+- 1. Applicants must have a bachelor's degree from a college or university accredited by the Council of Higher Education or the corresponding US accrediting agency. - a.
+Students from foreign institutions must send an official translation, validation, and/or equivalency to the U.S.A. system in order to have their academic documentation considered.
+We suggest Word Educational Services (WES) as an external agency for this purpose.
+The web site is www.wes.org. - 2.
 The applicant must have a minimum general grade point average of 2.75 or above on a scale where A= 4.0 (includes all courses taken at the college/ university level). - 3.
 The applicant must have a minimum science grade point average of 3.00 or above on a scale where A= 4.0 (includes all courses in Biology, Chemistry, Physics and Mathematics taken at the college/university level). - 4.
 Total coursework must include the following: - 2 courses in Mathematics - 2 courses in Chemistry - 2 courses in Biology - 2 courses in Physics